 Remarkable Contribution to Medicine

 As a young mother, Henrietta Lacks and her husband were raising five children near Baltimore when she fell ill.
 She went to Johns Hopkins after experiencing extensive vaginal bleeding and was diagnosed with cervical cancer.
-Despite treatment, it cut her life short on October 4, 1951; she was only 31 years old.
+Despite treatment, she died on October 4, 1951, at the age of 31.

-In addition to the HPV vaccine, HeLa cells allowed for development of the polio vaccine; drugs for HIV/AIDS, hemophilia, leukemia, and Parkinson’s disease; breakthroughs in reproductive health, including in vitro fertilization; research on chromosomal conditions, cancer, gene mapping, and precision medicine; and are used in studies responding to the COVID-19 pandemic.
+In addition to the HPV vaccine, HeLa cells allowed for the development of the polio vaccine; drugs for HIV/AIDS, hemophilia, leukemia, and Parkinson’s disease; breakthroughs in reproductive health, including in vitrofertilization; research on chromosomal conditions, cancer, gene mapping, and precision medicine; and are used in studies responding to the COVID-19 pandemic.